krestfield/docs/certdog/debian_install.md

 <br>

+If all is good you can navigate to the console from the same machine at: [https://127.0.0.1:1443](https://127.0.0.1:1443)

+---

 <br>

-By default the main certdog application listens on port 1443 on all interfaces and the CRL server on port 1480.
-To access over the standard ports (443 and 80) you must configure routes.
+* The main certdog application listens on port 1443 (on all interfaces)
+* The CRL (and OCSP) server listens on port 1480 (http)

+To enable access from an external server over the standard ports (443 and 80) you must configure routes.
 For example:

 ```
 sudo iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 1443